$p$-robust equilibrated flux reconstruction in ${\boldsymbol H}(\mathrm{curl})$ based on local minimizations. Application to a posteriori analysis of the curl-curl problem: Notation

-Let $\om, \Om \subset \RR^3$ be open, Lipschitz polyhedra; $\Om$ will be used to denote the computational domain, while we reserve the notation $\om \subseteq \Om$ for its simply connected subsets.
+\cye{The purpose of this section is to set the necessary notation.} Let $\om, \Om \subset \RR^3$ be open, Lipschitz polyhedra; $\Om$ will be used to denote the computational domain, while we reserve the notation $\om \subseteq \Om$ for its simply connected subsets.
 Notice that we do not require $\Om$ to be simply connected.